 This method is preferable when you have limited information about the project to be estimated.

 The three-point estimate has the advantage of reducing the chance of an inflated estimate.
-It is also one of the simple yet accurate forms of project estimation.
+It is also one of the simple yet accurate software development cost and time estimation techniques.
 The three estimates to be averaged can be done by different people for better precision.

 This method is similar to estimation by analogy but with more accuracy.
 Parametric estimation involves a statistical or mathematical approach: